GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 I am worth a fortune.
+> 🥠 Don’t let statistics do a number on you.

 ### Our Tech Stack